nayanbamnote/xbotendpoint/README.md

 - Never commit your `.env` file to version control
 - Use environment variables for sensitive configuration
-- The Bearer Token should have appropriate permissions for posting tweets
+- All OAuth 1.0a credentials should be kept secure and have appropriate permissions for posting tweets
+- The Access Token should have "Read and Write" permissions enabled